-- for internal use, in adults, as adjuvant therapy in diabetes or for hypercholesterolaemia, 25 g of powdered seeds or equivalent preparations daily; for lack of appetite, 1-6 g of powdered drug up to three times daily with water before meals. - for external use, in adults, as an emollient 50 g of powdered seeds boiled in 250 ml of water for 5 minutes then applied as a warm moist poultice.
+- For internal use, in adults, as adjuvant therapy in diabetes or for hypercholesterolaemia, 25 g of powdered seeds or equivalent preparations daily; for lack of appetite, 1-6 g of powdered drug up to 3 times daily with water before meals. - For external use, in adults, as an emollient 50 g of powdered seeds boiled in 250 ml of water for 5 min then applied as a warm moist poultice.

-According to the WHO monograph, available dosage recommendations are the following:
+According to the World Health Organisation (WHO) monograph, available dosage recommendations are the following:

-• for internal use, average daily dose, cut or crushed seed, 6 g or equivalent of preparations; herbal tea: 0.5 g of cut seed macerated in 150 ml cold water for 3 hours, several cups.
+• For internal use, average daily dose, cut or crushed seed, 6 g or equivalent of preparations; herbal tea: 0.5 g of cut seed macerated in 150 ml cold water for 3 h, several cups.

-Also the Commission E monograph (Blumenthal, 1998) includes the use of fenugreek preparations for the lack of appetite:
+Also, the Commission E monograph (Blumenthal, 1998) includes the use of fenugreek preparations for the lack of appetite:

-- cut/crushed seed with a daily dose of 6g

-- macerate, prepared with 0.5g of herbal substance in 150ml of cold water for 3h and then, filtered.

-To be drunk several times daily
+- Cut/crushed seed with a daily dose of 6 g. - Macerate, prepared with 0.5 g of herbal substance in 150 ml of cold water for 3 h and then, filtered.
+To be drunk several times daily.

-The use of the macerate, with the same indication and posology is also included in other text books such as the Wichtl "Herbal Drugs and Phytopharmaceuticals" (1994) and the PDR for Herbal Medicines (20064).
+The use of the macerate, with the same indication and posology is also included in other textbooks such as the Wichtl "Herbal Drugs and Phytopharmaceuticals" (1994) and the PDR for Herbal Medicines (2004).

-Table 2 includes a summary of the historical data on the use of fenugreek.
+A summary of historical data on the use of fenugreek is included in Table 2.